benjaminbollen/community-circles/README.md

 ## Community Circles

 Notice: during the hackathon we worked out advanced specifications for the whole problem.
-Unfortunately we did not complete enough implementation parts to stitch together a minimal feasible working demo the hackathon.
+Unfortunately we did not complete enough implementation parts to stitch together a minimal feasible working demo for the hackathon.

 As Circles UBI is a public goods project, we thought we'd still write up the context and a highlevel of some of the specification in this readme and submit it to have a record at zkIstanbul.